 The following reports fulfil specific reporting requirements relevant to our business in the UK.
 Some of the reports cover our global operations, while others relate only to Springer Nature’s UK business.

-Like other organisations in the UK, Springer Nature published a report on the gender pay gap in our UK operations.
-This report contains a data snapshot taken in December 2020.
+Like other organisations in the UK, Springer Nature has published a report on the gender pay gap in our UK operations.
+This report contains pay data as of April 2022.